Sunday, 25 September 2022

 In October last year, the well-known nine day celebration of the Goddess known as 'Navaratri' took place.
 The final tenth day, known as Vijaya Dashami, is a day of great celebration, symbolising the victory of good over evil, of the Divine over the undivine.
 Like many other spiritual seekers, I too performed worship of the Goddess during Navaratri and had made plans for some worship on Vijaya Dashami.

 Sadly, it was not to be.
 I woke up on the morning of that day in mid-October in extraordinary pain, of a type I have never experienced before.
 I do not want to bore you with too much information about my medical issues, but suffice it to say, I ended up in hospital and was diagnosed with a condition that took months to recover from.
-I was told I was very unlucky to have this health issue (apparantly can happen randomly to anyone in my age group), but also very lucky to get away without needing any surgery.
+I was told I was very unlucky to have this health issue (apparently can happen randomly to anyone in my age group), but also very lucky to get away without needing any surgery.

 I was completely stunned by this unlucky turn of events.
 It was then that I recalled the dream of the Goddess eight months previously.
 If I had sought the medical opinion that was advised in the dream, my condition would have been detected much sooner and I would not have had to face the significant health problem that I did along with the major disruption to my life.